Chuck Priefer

 Charles John Priefer (born July 26, 1941) is an American former football coach who held a variety of defensive and special teams coaching positions at the college and professional levels of the sport, including 17 seasons in the National Football League (NFL).

 He attended Boromeo High School in Wickliffe, Ohio before matriculating to John Carroll University.
-He graduated from John Carroll in 1963 with a degree in history and Latin and earned a master’s degree in American history (emphasis in American-Russian relations) from John Carroll in 1967.
+He graduated from John Carroll in 1963 with a degree in history and Latin and earned a master's degree in American history (emphasis in American-Russian relations) from John Carroll in 1967.
 Priefer is the father of NFL special teams coordinator Mike Priefer.

-Coaching Career 1963-1997
+Coaching career 1963–1997

 Priefer began his coaching career at Padua Franciscan High School in Parma, Ohio as an assistant football, baseball and basketball coach in 1963.
 He was named head baseball coach in 1965 and assistant athletic director in 1966.
-From 1972-76 he was the head football coach, posting a 34-15 record.
+From 1972 to 1976 he was the head football coach, posting a 34-15 record.
 In 1977, he jumped from the prep ranks to Miami University (Ohio) where he coached one season before moving on to North Carolina.
 He spent six seasons (1978–83) with the Tar Heels—one season as defensive backfield coach and five years as defensive line coach.
 North Carolina went to five straight bowl games during that time, posting a 50-20-1 record.
 Preceding his tenure at Georgia Tech, Priefer spent two seasons (1984–85) as the special teams coach for the Green Bay Packers.
-He also assisted with the Packers’ linebackers.
-In 1984, Priefer’s kickoff coverage team led the NFL by allowing only 16.0 yards per return and the special teams finished with the top average ranking in the NFC Central division.
+He also assisted with the Packers' linebackers.
+In 1984, Priefer's kickoff coverage team led the NFL by allowing only 16.0 yards per return and the special teams finished with the top average ranking in the NFC Central division.
 At Georgia Tech, Priefer cultivated a pass defense that ranked No. 1 in the country for several weeks in both the 1988 and 1990 seasons.
-Tech’s pass defense ranked eighth in the country in 1991 and ranked in the top 15 three times.
+Tech's pass defense ranked eighth in the country in 1991 and ranked in the top 15 three times.

 Priefer possesses 29 years of college and pro coaching experience on his resume.
-Priefer coached the defensive backfield at Georgia Tech from 1987–91 and went on to San Diego in 1992.
+Priefer coached the defensive backfield at Georgia Tech from 1987 to 1991 and went on to San Diego in 1992.
 Prior to his tenure at Georgia Tech, Priefer spent the 1986 season as the defensive coordinator at Kent State.